daveschudel/Fedora-KDE/README.md

 <a name="taskbar"></a>

 ### KDE Taskbar
-* Change menu to Application Menu<br>
+* Change menu to Application Menu.
+Right-click on any widget and it will give you a list of alternatives.<br>
 * Application Menu Settings, check 'Flatten submenus' and uncheck Recent categories<br>
 * Install Latte Seperator<br>
+* Install Latte Spacer
 * Add another digital clock & set it to UTC<br>
 * Use QuickLaunches to group applications<br>
-* Use Latte Seperator to put nice seperators between the QuickLaunches, clocks, etc. It's available from "Get New Widgets" in the Add Widgets window.
+* Use Latte Seperator to put nice seperators between the QuickLaunches, clocks, etc., and a Latte Spacer to put a little space between the last QuickLaunch and the Task Manager.
+It's available from "Get New Widgets" in the Add Widgets window.

 Once it's done it looks like this